 Yes, you read that right.
 I ran into a pole while walking and hit my head so hard I got a concussion.
 I wasn't on my phone or texting or doing anything at all except not looking where I was walking.
 As soon as I hit my head I knew I had hit it pretty hard because it took a good while before I could see straight again, but I had no idea the severity.
 The next morning Matt could tell something wasn't right.
 I was having trouble speaking and I couldn't focus my eyes well.
 I spent the weekend resting and went to the doctor on Monday.
 He confirmed I had a concussion and a fairly severe one at that.
 I was ordered to spend one week with no screens and pretty much total brain rest.
 So put my phone, computer, tv away and spent a lot of time sleeping and coloring.
 I was still having some trouble at the end of the week and it took a good 2 - 3 weeks before I was feeling like myself again.

 This was a good detox period for me.
 I mean obviously I was completely removed from technology for a few weeks and we probably all need that sometimes.
-I think it was good for my marriage too.
-Matt and I spent a lot of time talking.
-I also was reminded how lucky I am to be married to a guy who can fully step in and take care of things when I am down.
-He was awesome.
 The biggest negative besides just not feeling like me... was I got so behind in life.
 I got behind in doing work for school, I got behind in maintaining my housework, I got behind in helping kids with school work, and just generally did not get to do a majority of things I had planned to do.

 Even though I got so behind however, the most necessary things got done and life moved on.
 I definitely have much greater sympathy for anyone who suffers head trauma though!
 Dealing with that concussion was one of the hardest things I have had to do!
 (The fact that I ran into a pole and got a concussion probably does not surprise most people that know me well... that is pretty typical accident prone me!)